Cavorter/soda.guide/content/review/kul-mocks-strawberry-mock-arita.md

 - Kul Mocks
 ---

 Quite sweet.
 Candy-like strawberry hits lightly first but is followed quickly by sharp lime before resurfacing in the middle where the flavors finally blend with the sweeteners and begin a very slow fade through the finish.
+Ok.

 Purchased at [Stinson Wine, Beer and Spirits](https://www.stinsonwbs.com)